sralter/monitoring_and_analysis/README.md

 @ErrorCatcher(sanitize_func=lambda s: s.replace("password", "*****"))
 def error_function():
-    """Dummy function that simulates processing with an error.""" logging.info("Error function starting")
+    """Dummy function that simulates processing with an error and the error-catching decorator.""" logging.info("Error function starting")
     # Deliberately raise an exception to test error logging.
     raise ValueError("This is a test error with a secret password!")